S.W.A.N. Save Westhoughton Act Now

 From 2017 planning decisions will be the responsibility of the Greater Manchester Combined Authorities (GMCA); consultations have been under way to identify possible sites for housing, industrial and infrastructure projects to 2035.
 The 10 local council planning authorities across Greater Manchester have signed up to the building of more housing as part of a regional growth strategy…

 An exercise to identify and build a database of potential sites is under way - this is not unusual, most planning rounds start with identifying and prioritising possible sites for development.
 The new Greater Manchester Land Commission will oversee how the public sector estate will be best used.

 The call for sites exercise has brought forward the allocations viewable on the online zoomable map.
 The screenshot below is the Westhoughton area.
 Sites have been submitted by local authorities such as Bolton Council (red/orange blocks), and by developers and land-owners (purple blocks).
 Whilst the council submitted sites include some existing allocations, known brownfield sites and some fill-in sites, the submissions from developers and landowners are extensive and would - if accepted - lead to the loss of surrounding protected open land and some green belt.

-This is a consultation with a report expected later in October 2016, with new targets for building across Greater Manchester for development up to 2035.
+This is a consultation with a report expected in October 2016, with new targets for building across Greater Manchester for development up to 2035.
 However, the revised GMSF had been delayed due to public concerns over quantity of building, lack of support infrastructure and in particular incursions in to the green belt.
 It was due in July 2018, but now due to analysis showing a slower population growth for Greater Manchester than previously predicted, the revised GMSF is now expected to be published in October 2018.
 Notwithstanding the significant development approved since 2017 on previously 'Protected Open Land', the impact on Westhoughton could be significant.
-It should be noted that there could be considerable development activity on the border - Atherton and Hindley (Wigan Council) - adding significantly to potential through-traffic and strain on the travel infrastructure.
+It should be noted also that there could be considerable development activity on the border - Atherton and Hindley (Wigan Council) - adding significantly to potential through-traffic and strain on the travel infrastructure.